alexchwoj/pawn-easing-functions/README.md

 # pawn-easing-functions
 A library that compiles easing functions ported to Pawn, and it also includes an animation system for textdraws.
 This experimental idea gained fame through the "Hyaxe Roleplay" notifications, and I have finally decided to release a public version of this system.

-## Read
-Just a friendly note, if you're another Hispanic Roleplayer planning to use it for your low-quality server, please consider leaving me a star, at the very least.

 ## Implementation

 1. Download the latest version in [releases](https://github.com/alexchwoj/pawn-easing-functions/releases)